education.vic.gov.au

 General guidance for developing targets

-• Targets can identify separate measures for specific cohorts of students where appropriate (that is, EAL, Koorie, disability, at risk)
+• Targets can identify separate measures for specific cohorts of students where appropriate (for example, English as an Additional Language (EAL), Koorie, disability, at risk).

-• Targets are expressed as a proportion of students (for example, X% of Year 7 students) and should include a baseline figure and a numerical target
+• Targets are expressed as a percentage of students (for example, XX% of Year 7 students) and should include a baseline figure and a numerical target

-• Schools are encouraged to use the FISO 2.0 system measures where appropriate for their context, as these measures have been identified as having the largest impact on and correlation to positive learning and wellbeing outcomes
+• Schools are encouraged to use the FISO 2.0 system measures where appropriate for their context.
+These measures have been identified as having the largest impact on and correlation to positive learning and wellbeing outcomes.

 Recommended process for developing targets

-• Consider which additional data sources can be used to triangulate progress (for example, including measures from NAPLAN data, Victorian Curriculum teacher judgement data and a learning-related factor from AtoSS to track improvements in student learning outcomes)
+• Consider which additional data sources can be used to triangulate progress (for example, including measures from NAPLAN data, measures in Panorama about secondary completion rates and exit destinations, Victorian Curriculum teacher judgement data and a learning-related factor from Attitudes to School Survey (AtoSS) to track improvements in student learning outcomes).

 • Identify a baseline for each different measure which articulates where the school is now.
-This is expressed as a proportion of students or cohorts (for example, X% of Year 7 students)
+Express the baseline as a percentage of students or cohorts (for example, XX% of Year 7 students).

-• Identify an appropriate target which articulates what the school wants to achieve over the 4-year period, expressed as a proportion of students.
-Panels should consider how percentages translate to the number of individual students in their cohort as well as the performance of similar schools
+• Identify an appropriate target for the 4-year period, expressed as a percentage of students.
+Panels should consider how percentages translate to the number of individual students in their cohort as well as the performance of similar schools.

-• If appropriate or needed given the school’s data, identify any priority cohorts who should be captured within targets and set sub-targets or separate targets for these cohorts
+• If appropriate or needed given the school’s data, identify any priority cohorts that should be captured within targets and set sub-targets or separate targets for these cohorts.

 Tailoring targets for different school contexts

-• Each goal should have 2 to 4 targets and draw on multiple data sets where possible.
+• Targets should draw on multiple data sets where possible.
+For small schools with challenging data contexts, it can be sufficient to include 2 targets per goal.
 Medium to large schools should include at least 3 data sources to ensure they are able to triangulate and verify their data.
-It can be appropriate to include 2 targets per goal for small schools with challenging data contexts.
 Larger schools can include 4 targets per goal to capture the breadth of their work.

 • The data sets chosen for targets can vary between schools based on their context, the findings of their review, and their future directions for improvement.

-• New schools cannot have baseline data available when setting targets – in these instances it can be appropriate for schools to draw baseline figures from similar school performance.
+• New schools will not have baseline data available when setting targets – in these instances it can be appropriate for schools to draw baseline figures from similar school performance.

 Things to avoid when developing targets

-• Expressing targets without a numerical figure (for example, ‘improve the proportion of students assessed at age expected level of the Victorian Curriculum by teacher judgements’, which lacks a baseline figure and target figure)
+• Expressing targets without a numerical figure (for example, ‘improve the percentage of students assessed at age expected level of the Victorian Curriculum by teacher judgements’, which lacks a baseline figure and target figure).

-• Using phrases like ‘state average’ or ‘similar schools average’ as a target (for example, ‘will be at the same level as the stage average’).
+• Using phrases like ‘state average’ or ‘similar schools average’ as a target (for example, ‘will be at the same level as the state average’).
 This should be avoided as state averages and similar school averages change each year.
-If schools wish to reference similar school or state averages, they should do this using a baseline figure drawn from that dataset, and then set their own target (for example, 'increase the proportion of students assessed at the age expected level of the Victorian Curriculum by teacher judgements from 75% (2023 similar schools average) to 80%’)
+If schools wish to reference similar school or state averages, they should do this using a baseline figure drawn from that dataset, and then set their own target (for example, 'increase the percentage of students assessed at the age expected level of the Victorian Curriculum by teacher judgements from 75% (2024 similar schools average) to 80%’).

 Example targets

-• By 2027, increase the proportion of students working at or above level against the Victorian Curriculum in Number and Algebra from 84% (2023) to 89%
+• By 2028, increase the percentage of students working at or above level against the Victorian Curriculum in Mathematics from 84% (2024) to 89%.

-• By 2027, increase the percent positive responses score on AtoSS for Years 7 to 12 in the factors:
+• By 2028, increase the percentage of positive responses to the Attitudes to School Survey (AtoSS) for Years 7 to 12 for the factors:

 3. How are we going to get there?